 by Nebula Haze (with a big “Thank You” to alltatup who inspired this tutorial!)

-When it comes to growing cannabis indoors, there are two main varieties of photoperiod plants that are cultivated for their buds: Indica and Sativa strains.
+When it comes to growing cannabis indoors, there are two main varieties of photoperiod strains that are cultivated for their buds: Indica and Sativa.
 While Indica plants tend to stay small and manageable (which can be convenient for indoor growing), Sativa plants are typically a little tougher to care for indoors.

-Sativa strains originated from hotter regions near the equator with long growing seasons, and as a result, they carry a few properties from their family history that can catch an indoor grower by surprise!
+Sativa strains originated from hotter regions near the equator and are well adapted to long growing seasons and hot weather.
+As a result, they carry a few properties from their family history that can catch an indoor grower by surprise.

-Example of two Sativa plants (Panama strain) grown indoors.
-Sativa strains produce big and tall plants that can get out of control quickly in a small grow space!
+These two Sativa plants (Panama strain) got far taller than the grower expected.
+The height of Sativa plants can quickly get out of control in a small grow space.

 Why do we still try to grow Sativa plants indoors if it’s tough?
-In part, because Sativa strains often have amazing and unique buds effects, and produce very high yields when done right 🙂
+In part, because certain Sativa strains often have amazing and unique buds effects.
+Plus, many Sativa hybrids produce great yields.

 Typical Indica vs Typical Sativa plant